-Students must attain a minimum of fifty-four credits (Article 35 of the Graduate School Regulations) while fulfilling the completion requirements specified for the graduate major as well as those listed below to receive a doctorate (i.e., complete a master's degree or professional master's degree program, and a doctoral degree program).
-(Article 12-2 of the Rules on Graduate School Learning)
+Students must attain a minimum of fifty-four credits (Article 44 of the Graduate School Regulations) while fulfilling the completion requirements specified for the graduate major as well as those listed below to receive a doctorate (i.e., complete a master's degree or professional master's degree program, and a doctoral degree program).
+(Article 14 of the Rules on Graduate School Learning)

 - 1. Twelve credits must be attained from 600-level Research Seminars of the Core Courses of the standard curriculum of the graduate major. - 2.
 At least two credits must be attained from 600-level Humanities and Social Science Courses of the Liberal Arts and Basic Science course category.
-(This includes courses that are recognized as Humanities and Social Science Courses under Article 3 of the Rules on Graduate Learning.) - 3.
-At least four credits must be attained from 600-level Career Development Courses of the Liberal Arts and Basic Science course category.
-(This includes courses that are recognized as Career Development Courses under Article 3 of the Rules on Graduate School Learning.)
-However, credits for these courses can be replaced with credit for courses that are regarded as equivalent to Career Development Courses of the Liberal Arts and Basic Science Courses under Articles 3.5, 3.6, and 9 of the Rules on Graduate Learning. - 4.
+(This includes courses that are recognized as Humanities and Social Science Courses under Article 12 of the Institute of Science Tokyo Detailed Regulations on Graduate School Studies. - 3.
+At least four credits must be attained from 600-level Entrepreneurship Courses of the Liberal Arts and Basic Science course category.
+(This includes courses that are recognized as Entrepreneurship Courses under Article 12 of the Institute of Science Tokyo Detailed Regulations on Graduate School Studies .)
+However, credits for these courses can be replaced with credit for courses that are regarded as equivalent to Career Development Courses of the Liberal Arts and Basic Science Courses under Articles 12.3, of the Institute of Science Tokyo Detailed Regulations on Graduate School Studies . - 4.
 The remaining credits, which are not specified in the preceding three provisions, must be attained from other graduate level courses (600-level).